Edgenesis/shifu.dev/docs/guides/telemetryservice/pushtoMinIO.md

 ```

 ## deploy deviceShifu again
-Then you need to deploy deviceShifu again so that deviceShifu will send the request to TelemetryService which include file's content
+Then you need to deploy deviceShifu again so that TelemetryService will store the file in the configured bucket.
-, then telemetryService will save the file to the bucket which you choose.
 The file's name will build like `device_name/time.FileExtension`.

 ## examples